-- Section G: Ladders will not be allowed on or around the playing fields. - Section H: Fixed signs/banners need to be placed a minimum safe distance of 10 to 12 feet from all sidelines. - Section I: No alcoholic beverages or intoxicated behavior, no tobacco of any type, no vapor or e-cigarettes will be tolerated at any SIYFL activities, including practices. - Section J: Artificial noisemakers are not permitted.
+- Section G: Ladders will not be allowed on or around the playing fields. - Section H: Fixed signs/banners need to be placed a minimum safe distance of 12 feet from all sidelines. - Section I: No alcoholic beverages or intoxicated behavior, no tobacco of any type, no vapor or e-cigarettes will be tolerated at any SIYFL activities, including practices. - Section J: Artificial noisemakers are not permitted.
 Exception: Cheerleaders (only) may use megaphones at football games.
 Artificial noisemakers are items such as (but not limited to) megaphones, air horns, bells, rally sticks, whistles, and clickers.
+Artificial noisemakers are not allowed per Idaho High School Activities Association. - Section K: Except for emergency vehicles, and SIYFL vehicles, NO vehicles shall be driven or parked in the close proximity of the playing fields.

-- Section K: Except for emergency vehicles, and SIYFL vehicles, NO vehicles shall be driven or parked in the close proximity of the playing fields. - Section L: Flying drones or cameras are not allowed to be flown over playing fields, parking lots, school property, Portneuf Complex, or anywhere near players or parents attending the games; due to risk of injury.
+Section L: Flying drones or cameras are not allowed to be flown over playing fields, parking lots, school property, Portneuf Complex, or anywhere near players or parents attending the games; due to risk of injury.